E90Post

 • Next, remove the cabin air filter and plastic covers above the firewall in the engine bay.

 • Working under the A/C condenser pipes, disconnect the coolant hoses from the heater core connections very carefully to prevent damage to the core.
-Have a jug or pan ready to catch any trapped coolant.
+Have a jug or pan ready to catch escaping coolant.
 The top hose is connected with a powerful spring-clamp and the bottom hose with a quick-connect fitting:

 1. Silicone lubricating spray is rubber-safe and can help release these connections.